fizalihsan/fizalihsan.github.io/source/technology/groovy.md

 * Use Groovy for flexibility and readability.
 Use Java for performance
 * Runs on JVM - Groovy is nothing but a new way of creating Java classes - Java code can be called from Groovy and vice-versa
-* Is type in Groovy synonymous to class in Java ?
-* Every Groovy type is a subtype of java.lang.Object - Every Groovy object is an instance of a type in the normal way
+* Every Groovy type is a subtype of `java.lang.Object` - Every Groovy object is an instance of a type in the normal way
 * Groovy class IS A Java class
 * Groovy supports dynamic typing
 * To compile a Groovy script - `groovyc –d classes Foo.groovy`
 * To run a compiled Groovy class in Java - `java -cp $GROOVY_HOME/embeddable/groovy-all-1.0.jar:classes Foo`
 * To run a Groovy script - `groovy Foo.groovy`
 * Behind the scenes it compiles to a Java class and executes
-* Any Groovy code can be executed this way as long as it can be run; that is, it is either a script, a class with a main method, a Runnable, or a GroovyTestCase.
+* Any Groovy code can be executed this way as long as it can be run; that is, it is either a script, a class with a main method, a `Runnable`, or a `GroovyTestCase`.
-* Groovy is purely object-oriented
-* everything is an object.
-E.g `2*3`, though they look like primitives, they are actually java.lang.Integer objects
-* every operator is a method call.
-E.g. `a+b` //logic for the + operator is implemented in method plus() on the object
 * Groovy automatically imports following packages: `groovy.lang.*, groovy.util.*, java.lang.*, java.util.*, java.net.*, and java.io.*` as well as the classes `java.math.BigInteger` and `BigDecimal`.
 * Say there is a Groovy class called Foo, we can use Foo objects without explicitly compiling the Book class as long as Foo.groovy is on the classpath.
 * A Groovy script can also have a class definition inside them.
-* **Scope**: Class and methods are public by default.
-Fields are private by default.

 # Fundamentals